tesserato/FNN/README.md

 # FNN
-Feed forward neural network in Python and numpy
+Feed forward neural network in Python and Numpy